Southeast Soccer Club's Fall 2021 team formation is underway, and registrations are open July 26 - August 6.

-Southeast does not have club-wide tryouts but individual teams may have tryouts or wish to evaluate players before accepting them on a team.
+Southeast does not have club-wide tryouts but individual teams or select age groups may have tryouts or wish to evaluate players before accepting them on a team.
 Southeast strives to keep players and families together through various age groups and accommodate as many players as possible on our teams.

 If you are NEW to Southeast and would like to join an existing or new team, your first step should be to complete the Join Southeast Soccer Now new player inquiry form.
 You may complete this form at any time and someone from Southeast will contact you.

-Interested in bringing your current recreational team to traveling soccer?
-Southeast can assist team organizers in the process and help you find additional players to complete your roster if necessary. to learn more, contact Derric Johnson, our Director of Coaching or Claudia Motl, Club Coordinator.
+Interested in bringing your current recreational or competitive team to Southeast soccer?
+Southeast can assist team organizers in the process and help you find additional players to complete your roster if necessary. to learn more, contact Derric Johnson, our Director of Coaching.

 Southeast Soccer (SES) believes in quality coaching and player development in a supportive environment that welcomes and supports families.
 We believe this is the key to providing for a successful experience for our children and their growth both as players and individuals in our community.